TritonDataCenter/rfd/rfd/0163/README.md

 To meet initial needs while working toward a more scalable hermes implementation, the logarchiver work will be delivered in phases.

+XXX Phases 1 & 2 can probably be collapsed, which maybe makes it so that we can just do an upgrade of hermes in the sdc zone and forgo splitting it off into logarchiver0.

 The logarchiver service remains experimental until phase three begins.

 ### Log Archiver Phase 1: Basic functionality.